-Captain Simen is working his skills on navigating through wind, rain and baltic waves.
+Captain Simen is working his skills on navigating through wind, rain and Baltic waves.
 Varg is sleeping, trying to make sense of his stomach after knocked out by Russian pirate alcohol.
-I thought I would spend a second imforming you about our fundraiser we have started in order to be able to purchase our new pirate ship.
+I thought I would spend a second informing you about our fundraiser we have started in order to be able to purchase our new pirate ship.

 We are at 13.326 Norwegian kroner.
-This is amazing and we are extremely happy and maybe a little exstatic about the help and support many of you have given us!
+This is amazing and we are extremely happy and maybe a little ecstatic about the help and support many of you have given us!
 It warms our hearts to tell people we meet about our journey.
-We remain positive about reaching our goal on 40.000 kroner, but we still need your help, so if you have the chance to throw some change in our direction – we would be forever thankfull.
-All you have to do is follow this link.
+We remain positive about reaching our goal on 40.000 kroner, but we still need your help, so if you have the chance to throw some change in our direction.

 Taking a boat through a canal is a very special feeling.
 We are however tired of locks and are looking forward to the next months of boating open waters.
 I spent a long time last night trying to figure out what the Russian pirates kept in their cargo, but this remain a secret.
 They did however have a bottomless bottle of Russian alcohol – which have set the paze of today.
 But we are heading for the Swedish capital and aim to be there Thursday morning.
 It should go smooth and not considering the weather it should take us about 24 engine hours.